Sarah-Bue/budget-buddy/README.md

 #### Expense Display

-To allow users to easily review and compare their potentially large number of expenses, these are displayed in a variety of tables, depending on the option the user selects.
+To allow users to easily review and compare their potentially large number of expenses, these are displayed in a variety of tables, depending on the options users select.

 [Tabulate](https://pypi.org/project/tabulate/) was used to create the tables used to display the expense details.